vvh413/steganogan-rs/README.md

 # steganogan-rs

-Trying to port [SteganoGAN](https://github.com/DAI-Lab/SteganoGAN/) to Rust using [candle](https://github.com/huggingface/candle) framework.
+Port of the [SteganoGAN](https://github.com/DAI-Lab/SteganoGAN/) to Rust using [candle](https://github.com/huggingface/candle) framework.